Environmental Communication: Research Into Practice

 - Concerned citizens who want to become more involved in advocacy and public participation in environmental affairs

-Course participants come from all over the world.
+Course participants come from all over the world as you can see from the map.

 We will do our best to tailor the course to the needs of participants.
 We pledge to make this an accessible and memorable learning experience.